pdelfino/disable-private-browsing-in-firefox/README.md

-# Disable incognito mode in Firefox
+# How to disable private browsing in Firefox

 Disable private browsing (incognito mode) permanently in Firefox (Ubuntu 20.04)